inglombardi/bluethoot_pipe_realtime_system/README.md

 This project implements a "real-time data processing pipeline" to track (TRACKER SYSTEM) the 1D position of a cow equipped with a Bluetooth tag.
 The pipeline connects multiple components via **Linux named pipes (FIFOs)** and manages the flow of data from raw measurements to a filtered output.

+The underlying application is the real-time tracking of a cow’s position, in one dimension only: the cow is wearing a Bluetooth tag (yellow tag in the picture below) which acts as a Bluetooth beacon, broadcasting packets; a Bluetooth anchor is  mounted in a fixed position and it computes the angle of arrival α for each Bluetooth transmission from the tag.

 The cow transmits Bluetooth packets through a tag; a fixed anchor receives these transmissions and computes their **Angle of Arrival (AoA)**.
 By knowing both the anchor's and tag's height, and after applying filtering to smooth the data, the system computes the 1D position of the cow in real time.

 ______________________________________